 Buying an Airstream can be a big purchase.
 They are one of the most expensive travel trailers you can buy and they hold their value better than all other brands.
 Making sure you get the best price possible could save you quite a bit of money.
-Typically you are going to buy from a dealer or an individual seller.
-Each has rather different strategies.

 Buying from a Dealer

 Airstream dealers are always going to try and make the most profit they when selling you a trailer.
 They want to get the highest price they can from you for a given trailer yet still make the sale.
 Generally, this means you aren’t going to get any amazing bargains, but dealers will have a very good selection and can provide you with helpful advice and services an individual seller cannot.

 Airstream dealers are not part of the Airstream company.
 They are independent businesses that have a relationship with Airstream to buy and sell their trailers.
 Anyone selling new Airstreams is as close to an official dealer as you can get.
 There are three factors to consider when picking a dealer: reputation, location, and selection.

 To find dealers in your area you can google for them, or try Airstream’s dealer finder page.
 Generally, the close the dealer is to where you are based out of, the better it is for you.
 You may need to make a few trips there to shop, negotiate, buy, pick up, and service your Airstream.
 Being close by also means you have more leverage because it costs you nothing to walk away from a bad deal.